labring/sealos/README.md

 > Core Capabilities

 - Cluster image
   - [x] The entire cluster will be able to build, ship and run.
   - [x] Semantics of docker will be extended to clusters so that any distributed applications can be defined and run smoothly.
 - hub.sealos
   - [x] A cluster image repository where you can retrieve pre-built distributed applications such as basic Kubernetes cluster image, high availability pgsql cluster image, high availability minio cluster image, etc.
 - desktop.sealos
   - [ ] A desktop for cloud OS, not to be confused with traditional cloud desktop.
 It is similar to macOS, but manages cluster and distributed applications instead of personal computers.
 - Distributed application matrix
   - [x] Anything you need including storage / network / HA database / message queue / monitoring can be retrieved with a click of the mouse, or simply `sealos run`.
   - [x] sealos now support 20+ HA applications.

 ## Core features

 - Manage clusters lifecycle
   - [x] Quickly install HA Kubernetes clusters
   - [x] Add / remove nodes
   - [x] Clean the cluster, backup and auto recovering, etc.
 - Download and use OCI-compatible distributed applications
-  - [x] Openebs, minio, ingress, pgsql, mysql, redis, etc.
+  - [x] OpenEBS, MinIO, Ingress, PostgreSQL, MySQL, Redis, etc.
 - Customize you own distributed applications
-  - [x] Using Dockerfile to build distributed applications images, save all dependencies.
+  - [x] Using Dockerfile to build distributed applications images, saving all dependencies.
-  - [x] Push distributed applications images to docker hub.
+  - [x] Push distributed applications images to Docker Hub.
-  - [x] Combine many applications to build your own cloud platform.
+  - [x] Combine multiple applications to build your own cloud platform.

 ## Quickstart